 A-LAB ARCHITECTURE ENRICHMENT PROGRAM

-Launching in Fall 2020, the USC A-Lab Architecture Enrichment Program is the next iteration of a successful high school architecture program first established by Dean Milton S. F. Curry at the University of Michigan in 2015.
+The USC A-Lab Architecture Enrichment Program is the next iteration of a successful high school architecture program first established by Dean Milton S. F. Curry at the University of Michigan in 2015.
 The program will partner with public and charter high schools in downtown and South-Central Los Angeles to provide immersive instruction in architecture and design to underrepresented minority students.

 EXPLORATION OF ARCHITECTURE PROGRAM